A Long Term, Open Label Study of Safety and Tolerability of Precision Olfactory Delivery of DHE in Acute Migraine (STOP 301): Clinical Results

 Authors: Sheena Aurora, Maria Jeleva, Jasna Hocevar-Trnka, John Hoekman, Stephen Shrewsbury

-Migraine is a common neurological disease impacting at least12% of the United States population.
-Despite several recent approvals of novel abortive treatments, a high unmet need and patient dissatisfaction remains for early onset of effect, sustainable pain relief, and reduced recurrence of migraine attacks.
-Systemic dihydroergotamine (DHE) mesylate has a rapid onset and sustained effect, and we have previously reported similar plasma levels of DHE mesylate from 20 minutes achieved with INP104 in our Phase 1, STOP 101 trial.
-INP104 is a novel drug-device combination product that targets delivery of DHE mesylate to the upper nasal space, a previously unexplored route of administration, using a Precision Olfactory Delivery (I123 POD ® ) device.
+Migraine is a common neurological disease impacting at least 12% of the US population.
+Despite several recent approvals, high unmet need and patient dissatisfaction remains for early and sustained efficacy with reduced recurrence.
+Intravenous dihydroergotamine (DHE) mesylate has a rapid onset and sustained effect.
+Similar plasma levels of DHE from 20 minutes with INP104, a novel drug-device combination product that delivers DHE to the upper nasal space, using a Precision Olfactory Delivery (POD®) device have been reported.

-To report the safety, tolerability, patient acceptability and exploratory efficacy of INP104 for migraine from the pivotal, Phase 3 STOP 301 trial.
+To report the long term safety, tolerability, patient acceptability and exploratory efficacy of INP104.

-INP104 has the potential to deliver well tolerated, rapid and effective symptom relief, predictably and consistently, without injection.
+INP104 provides well tolerated, rapid and effective symptom relief, predictably and consistently, without injection.
 No new safety signals were observed following delivery to the upper nasal space.
-These data, along with reported patient acceptability questionnaire results, suggest INP104 may be a promising acute treatment for patients suffering from migraine.
+These data suggest INP104 may be a promising acute treatment for patients suffering from migraine.

-Shrewsbury SB, Hoekman J, Jeleva M, Hocevar-Trnka J, Hoekman J, Shrewsbury SB,
+Aurora SK, Hoekman J, Jeleva M, Hocevar-Trnka J, Hoekman J, Shrewsbury SB

-A long term, open label study of Safety and Tolerability Of Precision olfactory delivery of DHE in acute migraine (STOP 301): Clinical Results, PainWEEK Live Virtual Conference Sept 11-13, 2020
+A long term, open label study of Safety and Tolerability Of Precision olfactory delivery of DHE in acute migraine (STOP 301): Clinical Results, Migraine Trust International Symposium Oct 3-9, 2020